 Wak-a-tubes are fun, colourful and easy to play.
 By striking a flat surface with the tuned percussion tubes you can have hours of entertainment.
 They are motivating and easy to play songs and games with.
 You can also get music books especially for them as well as different scales to add to the collection!

-The mini keyboards are full of fun effects and voices to get the creative mind flowing.
+The mini keyboards are full of fun to get the creative mind flowing.
 It is scaled down version of a keyboard and a great introduction into learning.
-It is great for the smaller hands that are budding to learn!
+It is great for the smaller hands that are budding to learn on a budget!

 Chime bars are a great way to understand musical notes and simple scales from a young age.
 They are easy to play and help embrace the learning experience you will need along the journey.